webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             interrupted, don't run post-crawl pr
                                             ocesses on interrupt
                                                       [boolean] [default: false]
-      --netIdleWait                         if set, wait for network idle after page load and after behaviors are do ne (in seconds). if -1 (default), de termine based on scope
+      --netIdleWait                         number of seconds to wait for networ k idle after page load and after beh aviors are done (default: 2)
-                                                          [number] [default: -1]
+                                                           [number] [default: 2]
+      --netIdleMaxRequests                  max active requests allowed for netw ork to be considered idle
+                                                                    [default: 1]
       --lang                                if set, sets the language used by th e browser, should be ISO 639 languag e[-country] code            [string]